How to Do a Jaw and Face Massage to Relieve Tension and Headaches

 2. Warm Up the Jaw (1–2 minutes)

-- Spend 30 seconds on each side.
+- Spend 30 seconds on each side, focusing on any areas that feel particularly hard or tight.

 3. Release the Temples (1 minute)